 These last two years have definitely had a lot of first-times.

 I’d love for so many of those firsts to also be lasts, but for now, I’m just focusing on how thankful I am to have brand new firsts, to be getting back to living as part of the world.

 My feet still feel new some days, my footing tentative, awkward, but I’m standing, walking better — understanding where my body is within space, and where it’s moving to.

-Toward the end of the set, she and the band played My Generation, spitting, singing with alternating control and abandon.
+Toward the end of the set, she and the band played My Generation, and she was spitting, singing with alternating control and abandon.
 And when the line came around to “hope I die before I get old,” she replied, “You know what?!
 I AM old.
-And I’m gonna get fucking OLDER”
+And I’m gonna get FUCKING OLDER”

 And I thought, yes.
 Yes, exactly.
 By some standards, I’m young, by others I’m old.
 Some days I feel brand new, some days I feel 80.
 But in either case.
 I’m gonna get fucking older.

 I like to think that I started out as the first (YMG) song here, and am getting closer to the later (Modern Lovers) one.